 We are facilitating continuous learning through additional educational and training resources and webinars for customers, as well as conducting brief surveys to understand our customers’ ongoing needs and feedback.

 To help U.S. companion animal and equine veterinarians stay connected with their clients, we are offering telemedicine technology trials.

 ANIMALS AND COVID-19

-According to the World Health Organization, U.S. Centers for Disease Control & Protection and the American Veterinary Medical Association, there is no evidence at this point that companion animals or pets such as cats and dogs can spread the virus that causes COVID-19 to other animals or people.
+According to the U.S. Centers for Disease Control & Protection (CDC) and the American Veterinary Medical Association, there is no evidence at this point that companion animals or pets such as cats and dogs are spreading the virus that causes COVID-19 to other animals or people.

 If a person becomes ill with COVID-19, CDC recommends limited contact with animals and that, if possible, another member of the household takes care of walking, feeding, and playing with pets.
 If an ill person must care for pets or has a service animal, it is recommended that they wash their hands before and after interacting with pets.

 While corona viruses do occur in livestock, there’s currently no evidence food-producing farm animals can become infected with SARS-CoV-2, according to the Friedrich Loeffler Institute in Germany.
 Learn more about bovine coronavirus in this podcast with Dr. Mike Lormore, director of U.S. dairy technical services at Zoetis, with National Milk Producer’s Federation.